ChainOrchestra/ChainOrchestra-SDK/README.md

 Install the [chainorchestra.js](https://chainorchestra.github.io/ChainOrchestra-SDK/chainorchestra.js.html) lib as a Node.js package to run scripts and use it as a command line app.

+Use the [ChainOrchestra blockchain nodes for Node-RED](tools/node-red-contrib-chainorchestra) to quickly build a blockchain access gateway with the [Node-RED](https://nodered.org/) flow box interface.

 ## ChainOrchestra chaincode and server side APIs